 Exhibit C: The Business Associate Agreement

-Exhibit D: The Request for Proposals, pre & post-proposal inquiries ad the responses thereto
+Exhibit D: The Request for Proposals, pre & post-proposal inquiries and the responses thereto

-Reference hereafter to certain of the subjects, topics, provisions, terms, obligations, rights, duties and other matters in the documents incorporated by reference are not meant to exclude the importance of other portions of said documents; rather, said references are intended to amplify upon or clarify the import, meaning and/or effect(s) thereof same may relate to the rights, duties, and obligations of the parties to this Contract.
+Reference hereafter to certain of the subjects, topics, provisions, terms, obligations, rights, duties and other matters in the documents incorporated by reference are not meant to exclude the importance of other portions of said documents; rather, said references are intended to amplify upon or clarify the import, meaning and/or effect(s) thereof as same may relate to the rights, duties, and obligations of the parties to this Contract.
 The reference or non-reference to certain portions of the documents incorporated by reference shall not preclude the reasonable construction of the terms of said instruments which may be required from time to time during the tenure of this Contract; provided, that when the parties desire the clarifying construction of significant areas of dispute said construction shall be consistent with the terms expressly set forth in this Contract and shall be effectuated only by the written mutual agreement of the parties hereto, or as otherwise provided in this Contract.

 The parties acknowledge that the Plans, as contained in Exhibit A, may be subject to approval of the Indiana Department of Insurance pursuant to and in the manner prescribed by law and/or regulation.
 The parties agree that subsequent additions or modifications to, or deletions from, said Plan shall be effectuated in accordance with the terms of this Contract; and the written acceptance or endorsement of all signatories to this Contract shall be required to make said additions, modifications, or deletions effective in accordance with Article 9.